Locate or lease a property for use as a school, city building or other government facility that has at least two of these attributes:

 Explain which attributes are met; note if EV charging is publicly available.

-Parking spaces are significantly below the parking standard due to bike/ped/transit access, shared parking, municipal lot.
+Parking spaces are significantly below the parking standard due to bike/pedestrian/transit access, shared parking, municipal lot.

-A public school is located along a public transit line and provides incentives (such as discounted bus passes) for students to use the line.
+A public school is located along a public transit line and provides incentives (such as discounted bus passes) for students to use the available transit lines.

 Who's doing it